Paying and Persuading: Appendix A: Omitted Proofs

 \subsection{PROOF OF LEMMA \ref{l: dynamic revelation principle}}

-\begin{proof} Fix any obedient strategy.
-At each on-path history, replace the signal $s$ with a distribution of random signals $\{(\theta | s, a)\}_{a \in \supp(\alpha)}$ where the probability of each signal being sent is exactly $\alpha(a)$.
+\begin{proof} Fix an obedient contract $\sigma$.
+Construct $\sigma^*$ as follows: at any on-path history, replace (relabel) $s$ with the distribution of random signals $\{(\theta | s), a\}$ each with probability $\alpha(s)(a)$, i.e. recommend directly the induced posterior belief and also the recommended action.
 Clearly this does not affect Receiver's information or their continuation incentives and hence the realized belief is $\theta | s$ and the recommended action is obeyed.
 Second, note decreasing transfers as much as possible at actions not induced on path can only weaken incentive compatibility constraints and help support a conjectured equilibrium profile. \end{proof}